t-black4/ros2_humnle_test/README.md

 ## Setup Instructions

+### Prerequisites
+- Docker
+- Docker Compose
+- ROS 2 Humble
+- RealVNC

+### Description
+This guide will help you set up a ROS 2 environment in a Docker container.
+You will be able to run ROS 2 nodes and use ROS 2 tools in a GUI environment.

 ### Starting the Docker Container
 ```bash
 docker-compose up -d
 ```
+**Note:** must be in the root directory of the project

 ### Setting Up VNC in Container
 Run these commands to set up the VNC server: